-A lonely doctor who once occupied an unusual lakeside home begins exchanging love letters with its former resident, a frustrated architect.
+A lonely doctor, who once occupied an unusual lakeside house, begins exchanging love letters with its former resident, a frustrated architect.
 They must try to unravel the mystery behind their extraordinary romance before it's too late.

 79 of 99 people found this review helpful.

 Was this review helpful to you?

 | Report this